Calgary Personal Injury Lawyers

 Fact: Even if you’re partially or entirely responsible for an accident, you can still receive accident benefits and file a claim for your injuries and damages.

-Accident benefits, also referred to as “Section B” benefits are intended to provide immediate assistance to injured car accident victims.
-This includes medical benefits such as physiotherapy, chiropractic treatments and massage therapy.
+Accident benefits, also referred to as “Section B” benefits, are intended to provide immediate assistance to injured car accident victims.
+This includes medical benefits such as physiotherapy, chiropractic treatments, and massage therapy.
 Section B benefits also provide disability benefits for lost income.

 Myth 2: You Don’t Need to Report Minor Accidents

-Fact: You should report all accidents, even minor ones
+Fact: You should report all accidents, even minor ones.

 Myth 3: You Can’t Claim Compensation for Pain and Suffering

-Examples of pain and suffering that can result from a motor vehicle accident can include (but are not limited to):
+Examples of pain and suffering that can result from a motor vehicle accident include (but are not limited to):

 • Difficulty performing everyday tasks